geraldbryan/Time-Management-Project/README.md

 comment 1 here:
 Fill your details in the main page's lift side and then click 'Start Test,' and then it will bring you to the survey part.

-After finishing, fill out the 12 questions:
+After finishing, fill out the twelve questions:

 1. Click the OK button.